beyzaaydogmus/encoding-and-decoding/README.md

 A document is a list of paragraphs.
 A document encoded with a cipher alphabet is not easy to break without the help of a computer. we are asked to implement a brute force version that uses a spell checker to break the cipher.

+## Brute Force with Spell Checker Gen_Decoder_A
+The algorithm for the brute force code breaker is simple.
+The input words are encoded for each possible mapping.
+There are 28! (! means factorial) such mappings. *to simplify, I made it 5! (just 5 letters are mixed)* For each mapping, a spell checker determines whether the resulting words are words in the English language.
+The mapping that generates the most correctly spelled words is assumed to be correct one.

+For this method, I needed to implement a spell checker. the spell checker implemented by using the dictionary of words in file *dictionary.cl.* You will need to implemented the spell checker *spell_checker* that takes as input a word, and returns the truth value T or NIL.
+- spell_checker_0: A brute force version of the spell checker that just checks whether the word occurs in the dictionary or not.
+- spell_checker_1: Implements a faster search strategy using hash mapping.